Decoupage for beginners step by step (photo and video)

 Sawing is a special techniqueOverlay layers of paint on top of each other.
 The paint is strongly diluted with water, and can be applied step by step to both an unpainted surface and previously colored.
 As a result, the resulting color is very deep, and the number of shades is just infinite.

-Learn the skill of glazing can be an exampleGiven master class with step-by-step photos.
-To do this, prepare a wooden box and print a picture you like.
-In our case, this is a beautiful bouquet of lilacs, where violet and pink shades predominate.
-Before the beginning of the dressing, we treat the wooden surface with fine emery paper, and then dilute the acrylics of the appropriate shades in separate containers with water.
-The more gentle and muted the desired colors, the more water should be added to each container.
-Now we need to cover our casket inside and out with several layers of different colors, doing this step by step, applying the paint, drying the next layer and again passing the sandpaper.
+You can master the skill of glazing using an examplethis master class with step-by-step photos.
+To do this, prepare a wooden box and a printout of the picture you like.
+In our case, this is a beautiful bouquet of lilacs, where purple and pink shades predominate.
+Before starting glazing, we will treat the wooden surface with fine sandpaper, and then dilute acrylic paints of suitable shades with water in separate containers.
+The more subtle and muted the desired colors, the more water should be added to each container.
+Now we need to cover our box inside and outside with several layers of different paints, doing this in stages, applying paint, drying the next layer and again going through sandpaper.

 Brashing